 We visited Karnak Temple after we checked out from our cruise and checked-in Winter Pavillon, our home for the next 2 days in Luxor.
-The weather was still cool that morning when we decided to just walk to Karnak Temple as it was only 2.9km from our Hotel and there is a nice pedestrian walk along Nile Corniche.
-Little that we know that we would continue being hassled by all touts offering horse carriage or guide service or ferry to the West Bank until we reach the temple.
-There was even a guy yelling to us that we should stop walking as the road in front is closed and we should turned right.
+The weather was still cool that morning when we decided to just walk to Karnak Temple as it was only 2.9km from our Hotel and there was a nice pedestrian walk along Nile Corniche.
+Little that we know that we would continue being hassled by all touts offering horse carriage or guide service or ferry to the West Bank until we reached the temple.
+There was even a guy yelling to us that we should stop walking as the road in front was closed and we should turned right.
 That was of course a lie as there was no road closure and the road we took led to Karnak Temple in the end.

 The temple of Karnak was known as Ipet-isu—or “most select of places”—by the ancient Egyptians.
 It is a city of temples built over 2,000 years and dedicated to the Theban triad of Amun, Mut, and Khonsu.

 It is the largest religious building ever made, covering about 200 acres (1.5 km by 0.8 km), and was a place of pilgrimage for nearly 2,000 years.
 The area of the sacred enclosure of Amun alone is sixty-one acres and could hold ten average European cathedrals.
 The great temple at the heart of Karnak is so big that St Peter’s, Milan, and Notre Dame Cathedrals would fit within its walls.